Deh Cho Bridge: Tolls

 The Deh Cho Bridge Act includes provision for tolls based on the (now terminated) Concession Agreement.
 Tolls are only charged to commercial vehicles that are travelling north and weigh over 4500 kg; private vehicles do not pay tolls.

 The original monthly fees were for three types of vehicles and the rates per month for "tractor-trains" of 7 axles or more was $275, "tractor-trailers" of 4-6 axles paid $150, and trucks with 2-3 axles paid $75.
 These rates were for registered users with transponders; single-use permits had an additional $16.25 service charge.
 The toll rates were later changed to cover four types of commercial vehicles based on the number of axles.
 Toll rates have increased based on inflation and as of April 1, 2016 the tolls had risen to $78 for 2 to 4 axles, $157 for 5 or 6 axles, $289 for 7 or 8 axles and $380 for 9 axles or more.
 The corresponding charges for single use are $97, $175, $307 and $398.

 Design

 The original design was completed by JR Spronken and Associates Ltd. of Calgary in 2002.
 Following the GNWT's independent review, performed by its consultants BPTEC of Edmonton and T. Y. Lin International of San Francisco, recommendations for changes to the superstructure design were made.
 Infinity Engineering Group of Vancouver carried out the redesign and is now the design engineer firm on the project.

 Infinity Engineering Group's project description says:

-The bridge makes significant use of weathering steel and will not be painted, reducing maintenance costs and extending the projected lifetime.
+The bridge makes significant use of weathering steel and is not painted, reducing maintenance costs and extending the projected lifetime.
 It has fairly minimal lighting, citing dark-adaptation for drivers and reduced risk to migratory birds.